expo/expo/docs/pages/versions/unversioned/sdk/notifications.md

 The **`expo-notifications`** provides an API to fetch push notification tokens and to present, schedule, receive and respond to notifications.

+> Migrating from Expo's `LegacyNotifications` module?
+[Here's a guide to help make the transition as easy as possible](https://github.com/expo/fyi/blob/master/LegacyNotifications-to-ExpoNotifications.md).

 ### Features

 - 📣 schedule a one-off notification for a specific date, or some time from now,